A personal money system isn’t actually that complicated: It’s basically just how money comes into and moves out of your account, AKA cash flow.

 Maybe you love your savings set-up, but you haven’t opened any investing accounts, even though you want to.
 Why is that?
 There are plenty of valid reasons, like not knowing how to start, or being stuck on choosing between an RRSP and a TFSA.
 Only you can answer that question.

 But before you can fix a gap—you know you want to invest, but you aren’t yet—you need to know it exists.

 This can happen on the other side of your drawing, too.
 Maybe you’ve been wanting to start a side hustle to earn a bit more income, but you currently only have your paycheque.
 That’s another gap you could work on building towards in your ideal system.

 Pro tip: Choice-proof as much as you can

 One of the most helpful things that I do is limit the amount of choices I make about my money every month.
 If I’m being totally honest, I almost never think about my money anymore.
 (Other than, of course, all of this thinking I do about money.)

 My systems are set up to largely put money into the right places on their own.
 All of my savings and investments are automated, and I load a set amount of money onto my KOHO card each month.
-That way, any time I want to buy something for fun, like a stack of books or a new pair of leggings, the only thing I need to think about is whether there’s money on the card or not (it’s a prepaid VISA, and you can check out more about how it works here).
+That way, any time I want to buy something for fun, like a stack of books or a new pair of leggings, the only thing I need to think about is whether there’s money on the card or not (it’s a prepaid Mastercard, and you can check out more about how it works here).